lucasvegi/Elixir-Code-Smells/README.md

   end
   ```

-  This examples is based on a original code by Syamil MJ.
+  This example is based on a original code by Syamil MJ.
 Source: [link][MultiClauseExample]

 [▲ back to Index](#table-of-contents)
 ___